JoannaBy/JoannaBy.github.io/_pages/publications.md

 * Franzini, G., Kestemont, M., Rotari, G., Jander, M., Ochab, J. K., Franzini, E., Byszuk, J., Rybicki, J. Attributing Authorship in the Noisy Digitized Correspondence of Jacob and Wilhelm Grimm.
 Frontiers in Digital Humanities, 5.
 2018. https://doi.org/10.3389/fdigh.2018.00004

 ### Other
-* A book review of [Reading beyond the female: The relationship between perception of author gender and literary quality](https://socjolingwistyka.ijp.pan.pl/index.php/SOCJO/article/view/55/95) in Socjolingiwistyka, 33.
-2019.
+* A book review of Reading beyond the female: The relationship between perception of author gender and literary quality.
+In Socjolingiwistyka, 33.
+2019. [(online)](https://socjolingwistyka.ijp.pan.pl/index.php/SOCJO/article/view/55/95)
 * Hernandez Lorenzo, L., Byszuk, J. Challenging Stylometry: The Authorship of the Baroque Play La Segunda Celestina.
 In Digital Humanities 2019: Book of Abstracts.
 University of Utrecht.
 * Eder M., Byszuk, J. Feature Selection in Authorship Attribution: Ordering the Wordlist.
 In Digital Humanities 2019: Book of Abstracts.
 University of Utrecht.
 * Ochab, J.K., Byszuk, J., Pielström, S. and Eder, M. Identifying Similarities in Text Analysis: Hierarchical Clustering (Linkage) versus Network Clustering (Community Detection).
 In Digital Humanities 2019: Book of Abstracts.
 University of Utrecht.
-Utrecht. ([Abstract](https://dev.clariah.nl/files/dh2019/boa/0981.html), [Repository with code and extra materials](https://github.com/JoannaBy/hierarchical-vs-network-clustering)).
+Utrecht.
 * blog post: [Using ‘Stylo’ with languages other than English](https://computationalstylistics.github.io/blog/stylo_and_languages/)
 * Byszuk, J. Tracing Showrunners’ Impact.
 Book of Abstracts AIUCD 2018.
 190-192.